yecril71pl/cpp-docs.pl-pl/docs/standard-library/insert-iterator-class.md

 ### <a name="remarks"></a>Uwagi

-Typ jest synonimem dla parametru szablonu *kontenera*.
+Typ jest synonimem dla *kontenera*parametrów szablonu.

 ### <a name="example"></a>Przykład